-I found that Venessa Miemis’s posting on Open Foresight helpful in thinking about how to address the issue of Australia’s Government 2.0 Future as there are some close parallels.
-Venessa described the ‘open foresight’ concept as being a process for analysing “complex issues in an open and collaborative way, and to raise the bar on public discourse and forward-focused critical thinking”.
-Surely that same process goes to the heart of the policy development potential of Government 2.0.
-And both ‘government 2.0′ and ‘open foresight’ share the same challenge in addressing the transformation being driven by communications technologies, and the emergent behaviours those tools enable.
+I found that Venessa Miemis’s posting on Open Foresight helpful in thinking about how to address the future of Australia’s Government 2.0 as there are some close parallels.
+Venessa described the ‘open foresight’ concept a process for analysing “complex issues in an open and collaborative way, and to raise the bar on public discourse and forward-focused critical thinking”.
+Government 2.0. and ‘open foresight’ share the same challenges in addressing the transformation driven by new and emerging communications technologies and the behaviours those tools enable.

-In the context of ‘government 2.o’ I have paraphrased of the interesting questions that are raised:
+In the context of ‘Gov 2.0’ the interesting questions are:

 - How are our notions of open government evolving?

 - What role do social technologies play in the evolution of public opinion?

 - What happens when Gov2.0 networks and collaboration teams form?

 - What do emerging Gov2.0 governance models look like?

 - How do public servants build knowledge together and become more effective learners?

 You may notice that I’ve not mentioned government agencies in these questions.
 That’s deliberate because I feel that the future of Gov2.0 is more about networks and issues, and less about government agencies.
 Many Issues transcend organisational silos.
 Networks cross institutional, jurisdictional and geographic boundaries.